 What it contains

-WorkSafe introduced temporary item codes to allow medical practitioners, physiotherapists, occupational therapists, osteopaths, chiropractors, exercise physiologists, psychologists and accredited mental health social workers to deliver services via telehealth.
-A fee schedule of the available item numbers is located on the WorkSafe website and Claims Manual.
+WorkSafe now have temporary item codes for medical practitioners, physiotherapists, occupational therapists, osteopaths, chiropractors, exercise physiologists, psychologists and accredited mental health social workers, social workers, nurses, podiatrists, dieticians and speech pathologists (health practitioners) to deliver services via telehealth.